…with materials to prepare students for their trip to the theater!

 Order applications are a request for seats only and not a guarantee of admission.
 Orders are confirmed by mail or email as specified when application is submitted.
 If we cannot fill your request, we will contact you by email.

-Show times for School Shows are 9:30am and/or 11:30am and take place in the Person Theater unless otherwise specified.
+Show times are 9:30 am and/or 11:30 am and take place in the Person Theater unless otherwise specified.
 Shows begin promptly.
 Please arrive 20 minutes prior to show time to allow for seating.

 Individual tickets are not issued; your order confirmation acts as your ticket(s).
-Seating for School Shows is assigned according to the date full payment is received.
-Seating information is send approximately one week prior to show date.
+Seating is assigned according to the date full payment is received.
+Seating information is sent approximately one week prior to show date.

-All changes and cancellations must be submitted in writing and received three full weeks (21 days) prior to show date for School Shows and five (5) business days prior for Professional Development events.
+All changes and cancellations must be submitted in writing and received three full weeks (21 days) prior to show date.
 No refunds issued after this deadline.
 Lack of payment is NOT considered cancellation.